 Members of the general public, businesses, and organizations may access the Law Library for the purpose of conducting legal research.
 Individuals who wish to use the Law Library's collection of U.S. Federal Depository documents are also welcome.

 Reference Librarians can facilitate a patron's use of the library, but cannot give legal advice.
-They can help patrons identify relevant materials and show them how to use library resources effectively.
 A Reference Librarian may not answer questions concerning the interpretation of the law, which law applies, or the application of law to any particular case.
-To consult with a reference librarian, please use this form.
+For questions, contact a law librarian for assistance.
 Also, don't forget the Library's Web page and many research guides.

 The parking most convenient to the College of Law can be found at the CCM Parking Garage, off Jefferson via Corry Boulevard or the USquare (West) Garage on Calhoun. (map PDF)